 Let go of the working yarn but keep your right hand with the yarn on it down close to the wreath frame.

 Reach over the TOP of the wreath, pull up the working yarn up and over the TOP of the wreath frame, and pull it through both loops.
 You just did your first stitch!
-It doesn’t look like much yet but it will.
+It doesn’t look like much yet but it will soon.
 Don’t let your stitches get too big.
 Sometimes you have to pull back on the working yarn to keep things a little tighter.
 Not too tight, but also not super floppy.
 The loop on the right ends up being a little longer than the loop on the left.